cs4241-21a/a1-gettingstarted/README.md

 ## Random

-I made the project an npm module so that I could replace `require` with `import`.
 I also tweaked the server slightly based on the suggestions you gave in class.